Electricity-Aware Bid Format for Coordinated Heat and Electricity Market Clearing: Introduction

-By opposition with these fully integrated operational approaches, \citet{mitridati2020heat} introduce a novel formulation of the heat market-clearing problem based on a hierarchical optimization model.
-This approach claims to provide a \textit{soft coordination} between heat and electricity systems while respecting the sequential clearing of their respective markets.
-This coordination is achieved by allowing the heat market clearing to model the heat production costs of CHPs and HPs as a function of day-ahead electricity prices in the upper-level problem, while anticipating the impact of heat dispatch on the electricity market clearing in the lower level problem.
-Although the resulting hierarchical heat market-clearing procedure proposed in \citet{mitridati2020heat} respects the sequential heat and electricity market-clearing framework, it results in increased computational complexity for the heat market operator, and pricing issues arising from non-convexities.
-Therefore, in practice, this approach still requires important regulatory changes.
+In opposition to these fully integrated operational approaches, the novel heat market-clearing procedure introduced in \cite{mitridati2020heat} claims to provide a \textit{soft coordination} between heat and electricity systems while respecting the sequential clearing of their respective markets.
+This coordination is achieved by allowing the heat market clearing to model the heat production costs of CHPs and HPs as a function of day-ahead electricity prices while anticipating the impact of heat dispatch on the electricity market clearing as equilibrium constraints.
+Although the resulting hierarchical heat market-clearing procedure respects the sequential heat and electricity market-clearing framework, it results in increased computational complexity for the heat market operator, and pricing issues arising from non-convexities.
+Therefore, this approach still requires significant regulatory changes.